fmerg/pymerkle/docs/source/tree-object.rst

-The file *backup.json* (which will be *overwritten* if it already exists) will contain a JSON entity with keys ``header``, mapping to the tree's configuration, and ``hashes``, mapping to the digests currently stored by the tree's leaves in respective order.
+The file *backup.json* (which will be *overwritten* if it already exists) will contain a JSON entity with keys ``header``, mapping to the tree's configuration, and ``hashes``, mapping to the checksums currently stored by the tree's leaves in respective order.
 For example:

 .. code-block:: json